iliketomatoes/conference-app/README.md

 This design let us store sessions and speakers as decoupled entities.
 This is because they have a many-to-many relationship.
 A session can have many speakers.
 A single speaker can attend many sessions.
 Since no *pivot tables* are meant to exist in a NoSQL database we have to store some speaker's info inside Session objects.
 Doing that is a virtue of necessity which allows us to reduce the reading operations from the datastore.

+## Task 3

+Only one inequality filter per query is supported.
+Encountered both sessionType and startTime.